 Plateau with Exercise

 Their body has adapted to the stimulus.
 This means that their body requires fewer calories during exercise and recovery because there is less breakdown of existing body tissue from that exercises because they are performing it more skillfully.
-To get out of that plateau, you have to increase the intensity and get better at what you are doing by adding weight or reps so as to reach an eventual ultimate plateau where your hunger matches your energy expenditure– that is
+To get out of that plateau, you have to increase the intensity and get better at what you are doing by adding weight or reps so as to reach an eventual ultimate plateau where your hunger matches your energy expenditure– that is you are able to workout at a level that allows you to eat what you want.
+This is the “nirvana” or “enlightenment” of nutrition and fitness, your ultimate goal of having maximized your physical fitness capacity while being at peace with the food required for that body.

 If you do regain all your weight back post diet and made good effort with progression in exercise, then you will just have to diet again and figure out what you did wrong the last time.
 If you think about times of surplus and famine in history, dieting has happened for a long time.
 There are times of the year you will be heavier and times you will be lighter.
 There is always something you can do about it, so seriously, let’s not jump to assumptions like “dieting doesn’t work” anymore.
 At least be more articulate about what you really mean.